 - Negotiate and prepare letters of intent

 - Form special-purpose entities for completing the transaction

 A limited liability company is a business entity similar to a corporation, providing the sought-after personal liability protection of a corporation, but with some differences.
 Because of these differences, the selection of a business entity most appropriate to a situation varies based on the specific facts at hand.

 Similar to a corporation, the owners of a limited liability company are subject to such statutory requirements to maintain the personal limited liability protection for its owners.
 The owners are also able to create agreements among the owners to control the operation of the company and the relationships between the owners.

 Do you have a business matter concerning company formation, contracts, purchase and sale transactions, financing transactions, taxes, human resources, intellectual property, risk management, or lawsuits?
-Then we have the business law attorneys who are willing to help you out.
-Our attorneys work aggressively to ensure your corporate matter is handled with the care you should expect from a firm that has been around for over 40 years.
+We have business law attorneys who are willing to help you out.
+Our attorneys work to ensure your corporate matter is handled with the care you should expect from a firm that has been around for over 40 years.